Brain tumors - primary

 The exact causes of primary brain tumors are unknown.
 Genetic factors and inherited disorders play a role in some types of brain tumors.

 Risk factors for brain tumors vary according to the type of tumor.
 Some types of tumors are more prevalent in men than in women.
 Some types of brain tumors usually occur in children, while others are more common in older people.

 Survival rates in people with brain tumors depend on many different variables:

-Brain tumors produce a variety of symptoms, including headache, seizure, and neurological changes.
+Brain tumors produce a variety of symptoms including headache, seizure, and neurological changes.
 Symptoms may be subtle and gradually become worse or they may occur very rapidly.

-Diagnosis of brain tumors involves a neurological exam and various types of imaging tests.
+Diagnosis of brain tumor involves a neurological exam and various types of imaging tests.
 Imaging techniques include magnetic resonance imaging (MRI), computed tomography (CT), and positron emission tomography (PET) scan.
 Biopsies may be performed as part of surgery to remove a tumor, or as a separate diagnostic procedure.